 If we use third-party vendors to store your information, we encrypt it and never give them the keys.
-Apple retains the encryption keys in our own data centers, so you can back up, sync, and share your iCloud data. iCloud Keychain stores your passwords and credit card information in such a way that Apple cannot read or access them.
+Apple retains the encryption keys in our own data centres, so you can back up, sync and share your iCloud data. iCloud Keychain stores your passwords and credit card information in such a way that Apple cannot read or access them.

 We use only the necessary data to help create the best experience for you, whether you’re using Maps to locate a restaurant or Apple Music to discover a new artist.
 And we never sell your data.
 We know that the more personal your device becomes, the more critical it is to respect the data that’s on it.

-Apple Music delivers everything you love about music, including suggestions for albums, playlists, and songs you might like.
-In order for features like Radio, For You, and Connect to reflect your musical tastes, we collect some information about your activity in the app.
-This is spelled out in “About Apple Music & Privacy” during setup and is also available here.
+Apple Music delivers everything you love about music, including suggestions for albums, playlists and songs you might like.
+In order for features like Radio, For You and Connect to reflect your musical tastes, we collect some information about your activity in the app.
+This is spelt out in “About Apple Music & Privacy” during setup and is also available here.
 The songs you stream aren’t used by any other service to advertise to you.
 And if you don’t want to keep your music collection on our servers, you can opt out of iCloud Music Library.

 Other companies try to build a profile about you using a complete history of everywhere you’ve been, usually because they’re targeting you for advertisers.
 Since our business doesn’t depend on advertising, we have no interest in doing this — and we couldn’t even if we wanted to.
 We’re more interested in letting you know when it’s time to leave for your next appointment.
 You don’t have to sign in to use Maps, and it only knows you by a random identifier that resets itself frequently as you use the app.
-Maps is also engineered to separate the data about your trips into segments, to keep Apple or anyone else from putting together a complete picture of your travels.
-Helping you get from Point A to Point B matters a great deal to us, but knowing the history of all your Point A’s and Point B’s doesn’t.
+Maps is also engineered to separate the data about your trips — including public transport directions1 — into segments, to keep Apple or anyone else from putting together a complete picture of your travels.
+Helping you get from point A to point B matters a great deal to us, but knowing the history of all your point As and point Bs doesn’t.

 We give developers the best tools to keep your data safe.